Reservoir, Victoria

-Reservoir is an established suburb with standard brick homes, weatherboard homes and an increasing number of new developments.
-The region contains popular recreation areas and facilities, including Edwardes Lake and the Reservoir Leisure Centre, and is home to the Edwardes Street and Broadway shopping strips.
+Reservoir is an established suburb with standard brick or weatherboard homes, and an increasing number of new developments.
+The suburb contains popular recreation areas and facilities, including Edwardes Lake and the Reservoir Leisure Centre, and is home to the Edwardes Street and Broadway shopping strips.

 History

 The land which became the suburb of Reservoir was first surveyed by Robert Hoddle in 1837, and was formed from parts of both the Jika Jika Parish and Keelbundoora Parish.

 The Rose Shamrock Hotel, formerly known as The Rose Shamrock & Thistle Hotel, opened on Plenty Road in 1854.
-Reservoir Post Office opened around 1921.
-Reservoir became a suburb at this time, with the name coming from the three water reservoirs first built in 1863.
+Reservoir post office opened around 1921.
+Reservoir became a suburb at that time, with the name coming from the three water reservoirs first built in 1863.

 The reservoirs were collectively known as Preston Reservoir, which continue to form part of the fresh water supplied to Melbourne's inner and western suburbs.
 The Maroondah Aqueduct was built in 1886–1891, to supply water to the Preston Reservoir from a diversion weir on the Watts River, which was dammed in 1927 to form Maroondah Reservoir.